Luis Arraez Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in the league.

-- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.37).
+- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.33).

-- The Pirates give up the fourth-fewest home runs in baseball (74 total, one per game).
+- Pirates pitchers combine to surrender the second-fewest home runs in baseball (75 total, one per game).

-- In his last time out on Monday, the right-hander tossed six innings against the Chicago Cubs, giving up three earned runs while surrendering five hits.
+- His last time out was on Tuesday against the Chicago Cubs, when the right-hander threw six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.